 Tanya Andrews

-Tanya Andrews introduced the 'More Feet on the Ground' mental health education program, focusing on recognizing, responding to, and referring individuals experiencing mental health concerns on campus.
+Tanya Andrews introduced key topics from the 'More Feet on the Ground' mental health education program, emphasizing the importance of recognizing, responding to, and referring individuals experiencing mental health concerns on campus.

 Tara Hillis

-Tara Hillis highlighted the implementation of TeamDynamix, a Project and Portfolio Management tool, demonstrating its potential benefits and future plans for campus-wide rollout.
+Tara Hillis co-presented on TeamDynamix, a new Project and Portfolio Management tool, demonstrating its capabilities and future plans for campus-wide implementation.

 Terry Labach

-Terry Labach discussed the security and privacy risks associated with adopting cloud computing models, emphasizing the importance of considering these factors before transitioning to cloud services.
+Terry Labach discussed the security and privacy risks associated with adopting cloud computing models, cautioning against potential issues and emphasizing the need for careful consideration before transitioning to cloud services.

 Event Details